What is identity verification?

 Where can identity verification be used?

 Identity verification can be used in any situation where you are unable to check a customer’s ID in person.
 Numerous industries use identity verification to confirm consumer identities online or in a call center before processing orders or authorizing any sort of account change activity.
 Even when you can check someone’s ID in person but you have reason to believe it’s fake, our identity verification technology can be used.
-Learn more about the applications for identity verification.

 What is a Customer Information Program (CIP)?